Hasan Reşit Tankut

 Hasan Reşit Tankut (1891–1980) was a Turkish politician and professor.
 He was a member of the Grand National Assembly of Turkey and a co-founder of the Turkish Language Association.

 Early life and education

 He was born in Maraş in 1891, and after his father's death he was raised for some years by Seydo Aĝa, who has been described as an Alevi Kurd.
 During the end of his studies at the high school in Damascus in 1908, made aware of the differences of Arabic and Turkish language, he decided to put more importance in the use of the Turkish one.
 He then studied law and political sciences in Damascus.
 Later he fought as a volunteer during the First World War and the Independence War.
 Afterwards, Mustafa Kemal appointed him as an adviser to the Order in the Provinces of the East in 1925 and as the Generalinspector of the Turkish Hearths in 1926.
-Also on Atatürk's call, he taught History at the Ankara University from 1936–1940.
+Also on Atatürk's call, he taught History at the Ankara University from 1936 to 1940.